Manu’s Menu

 Yet the view from the plane was UNBELIEVABLE!

-In Rangiroa we stayed at Hotel Kia Ora Resort and Spa.
+In Rangiroa we stayed at Hotel Kia Ora Resort & Spa.
 This is apparently the best hotel of the island (possibly of the Tuamotus!).
 It was nice, but nothing comparable to the hotels in the Society Islands.
 The colours of the lagoon in front of the hotel are beautiful, but when it’s windy the visibility in the water reduces considerably because of the sandy ground.

 Hotel Kia Ora Resort and Spa – Accommodation

-The Hotel Kia Ora Resort and Spa is a big and beautiful hotel in the Rangiroa lagoon.
+The Hotel Kia Ora Resort & Spa is a big and beautiful hotel in the Rangiroa lagoon.
 It is located on the northwest part of the atoll of Rangiroa, between the passes of Tiputa and Avatoru.
 It is nestled in the heart of a magnificent coconut plantation, bordered by a white sand beach and a turquoise lagoon.

 The hotel representatives come pick you up from the airport and take you to the hotel with a minivan.
 The transfer is quite nice and comfortable.
 And the flower necklaces are always a nice touch.